Dbutler24/butler-portfolio/final_part_2.md

 4. "It made sense.
 The violence point feels a bit out of left field.
 You could introduce it sooner so it doesn't feel so abrupt."
 5. Good images but you should probably include a photo of an Asian person.
 6. "Young people.
 I don't feel like it's directed at Asians except for to support the narrative.
 It feels very accessible and directed to audiences, not the industry."
 7. Good calls to action.
-Include "vote with you wallets" language.
+Include "vote with your wallets" language.
 8. "Center some things to break up the orientation."

 Additional Feedback: "Define AAPI for the audience.
 Also clarify what films are being included - is it just domestic films?
 Independent films?"